Self-dual bivariate bicycle codes with transversal Clifford gates

 We performed a systematic search for all weight-8 self-dual BB codes, subject to twisted periodic boundary conditions, for system sizes up to $n \leq 200$.
 For each even $n$, we first identified all decompositions $n = 2l \times m$ and defined the twisted torus by the basis vectors $\vec{a}_1 = (0,m)$ and $\vec{a}_2 = (l,q)$ with $0 \leq q < m$.
 We then enumerated all polynomials of the form~\eqref{eq:weight-8 f(x,y)} with exponent pairs $(a,b)$ and $(c,d)$ lying inside the parallelogram spanned by $\vec{a}_1$ and $\vec{a}_2$.
 For each candidate, we computed the corresponding $k$ by Eq.~\eqref{eq: k formula}.
 The evaluation of $k$ in Eq.~\eqref{eq: maximal logical dimension} is independent of system size, since the boundary conditions $y^m-1$ and $x^l y^q-1$ reduce modulo $f(x,y)$ and $g(x,y)$, leaving only remainder terms relevant to the calculation.
 For cases with $k>0$, we compute the code distance using the integer programming method of Refs.~\cite{landahl2011fault, Bravyi2024HighThreshold}, thereby obtaining the full $[[n,k,d]]$ parameters.

 The results are summarized in Tables~\ref{tab: n_k_d 1} and~\ref{tab: n_k_d 2}.
-For each $n$, we identify the codes that maximize the metric $kd^2/n$, which follows from the Bravyi–Poulin–Terhal bound~\cite{bravyi2009no,Bravyi2010Tradeoffs} stating that geometrically local quantum codes in two dimensions satisfy $kd^2=\mathcal{O}(n)$. \footnote{Although the codes may appear long-range on a finite torus, we consider their topological order in the thermodynamic limit, where the system size is large and all stabilizers with finite support are effectively local.} When multiple codes achieve the same optimal $kd^2/n$, we select the one with the most local stabilizers as the representative example listed in Tables~\ref{tab: n_k_d 1} and~\ref{tab: n_k_d 2}.
+For each $n$, we identify the codes that maximize the metric $kd^2/n$.
+When multiple codes achieve the same optimal $kd^2/n$, we select the one with the most local stabilizers to present.